 - Minor workplace injuries can be treated quickly right from your work location.
-For injuries that require physical therapy, rehabilitation can be monitored while at work through a telemedicine appointment.
+For injuries that require physical therapy, rehabilitation can be monitored while at work through a telehealth appointment.

 - The solution can also improve the handling of worker’s compensation claims—and potentially lower costs—provided telemedicine is offered as a medical treatment option by worker’s compensation carrier.